SearchX – Order Process & Notifications

 However, please note that we are still dependent on Body Corporate managers to provide key documentation, and this may result in unavoidable delays outside of our control.

-Please note, under the Body Corporate and Community Management Act (BCCM Act), Body Corporates have up to 5 business days to provide these documents.
-In the meantime, searches for the relevant parties will continue to be pulled tomorrow, and once the Body Corporate forms are received, we’ll be able to finalise your order.
+In the meantime, searches for the relevant parties will continue to be pulled tomorrow, and once the Body Corporate forms are received, we will be able to finalise your order.

 Please note, that even if the vendor manages the property privately, we still require the order to be put through as Body Corporate - and we provide documentation explaining private management + CMS.